| CONTENTS

 Six

 ECE Centres chosen to be Centres of Innovation.
+Special characteristics were important in the selection

 of the six Centres of Innovation.
 They include competent practice